 Ethical and Social Objectives

-For example, some fashion houses aim to spread awareness about animal-friendly products; products that do not involve any cruelty towards animals during manufacture.
-Sometimes a business may choose empowering women or erasing illiteracy as their objective according to the nature of the business.
-Although these organizations are not charitable, they still select an ethical or a social objective which benefits their community, while making profits.
+For example, some fashion houses aim to spread awareness about animal-friendly products that do not involve animal cruelty during manufacture.
+Sometimes, a business may choose to empower women or to erase illiteracy as their objective according to the nature of the business.
+Although these organizations are not charitable, they still select an ethical or social objective which benefits their community while making profits.

 Charities and Voluntary Organizations

 These non-profitable organizations do not care about profits, so their objectives are never financial.
 Their objectives usually target community development and accessible services to the less fortunate.

 It may be easier to set out smaller objectives such as goals to achieve some of the larger-scale business objectives.
 These could include objectives per month, staff objectives and also the likes of organisation and risk objectives.

 All of these objectives involve the cost of the business or organisation.
 They also affect one another.
 Revenue is the amount of money a business or organisation makes in a particular period.
 It does not include costs of anything else, including production or staff costs.